Mircea-MMXXI/azapy/predocs/Risk_getPositions.md

 * `'prices'` : share prices used for rebalance evaluations.

->Note: Since the prices are closing prices, the rebalance can be executed next business.
+>Note: Since the prices are closing prices, the rebalance can be executed next business day.
 Additional cash slippage may occur due to share price differential between the previous day closing and  execution time.

 [TOP](#TOP)